Veterinary Emergency and Referral Center (VERC)

 Why does VERC sometimes use sedation?

-Due to high demand and a limited donor pool, we accept calm pets who may need light sedation.
-This helps us ensure that all patients have access to blood when needed.
+Due to high demand and a limited donor pool, we accept friendly, sometimes active, pets who may need light sedation to lie still for several minutes.
+This helps us ensure that we have enough donors so that all patients have access to blood when needed.

 How much sedation do donors receive?